Deathknife/sourcemod-discord/examples/README.md

 # discord_test.sp
-On the command: `sm_getguilds` / `!guilds` the plugin will list all guilds and channels in the client console.
+On the command: `sm_getguilds` / `!getguilds` the plugin will list all guilds and channels in the client console.
 It will hook into every channel and print any messages in discord channel to the server console.
-If the message is `Ping` it will reply with `Pong`.
+If the message is `Ping` it will reply with `Pong`. `sm_recreatebot` will delete the bot and create it again(for testing purposes)

 Not recommended to use this plugin on live server.